 Better Student Feedback

-Feedback is at the heart instruction.
-How we look a student in the eye, listen with empathy, and respond at their point of need determines whether or not learning takes place.
+Feedback is at the heart of instruction.
+How we look a student in the eye, listen with empathy, and respond at their point of need determines whether learning takes place.

 This course is FREE to Choice Literacy members with paid annual subscriptions, but you need to contact us first.
 To waive the registration fee, just contact us directly at this link and be sure to INCLUDE THE COURSE TITLE in your message as well as the email address for your paid membership.
 We will enroll you today!

 The course is divided into four short sections, each tackling a different aspect of giving, receiving, and using student feedback:

 2. Supporting Peer-to-Peer Feedback